 Bacterial spot of peaches and related Prunus fruit species is another disease where spray applications of antibiotics have been used to provide some degree of control in an integrated management program.
 This disease is caused by the bacterium Xanthomonas arboricola pv. pruni and is particularly problematic for peaches and nectarines growing in regions with warm, wet summers.
 Apricots, plums, and cherries are also susceptible.
 Symptoms of the disease include spots on leaves and fruit, twig cankers, and in severe cases, tree defoliation (Figure 2).
 Severe disease is often found in fields with light, sandy soil where windblown sand can cause open wounds and lesions on leaves, which bacteria can readily infect.
 Highest susceptibility exists after shuck split and again for several weeks before harvest.
 Control of bacterial spot is difficult, and the use of resistant cultivars and other cultural practices, such as isolation of susceptible cultivars, are recommended.
 Chemical control may be achieved by foliar sprays of oxytetracycline in combination with copper-based materials.
 However, sprays must be applied preventively when fruits are most susceptible.

 Citrus canker is caused by the bacterium Xanthomonas citri subsp. citri.
 The disease is endemic in Florida citrus following the latest of many introductions in 1995.
 The disease is particularly severe on grapefruit and was a major contributor to the decline of grapefruit production in Florida.
 This decline was a result of the area-wide eradication program and the extensive spread of the disease during the hurricanes in 2004–2005.
 Symptoms of the disease are lesions on leaves, twigs, and fruit causing premature fruit drop and unmarketable fruit (Figure 3).
 As with other bacterial pathogens, the inoculum spreads via wind-driven rain, which is of particular concern in Florida because of the frequent rains during the summer season.
 No citrus cultivars are immune to citrus canker; however, some cultivars, such as tangerines, Valencia oranges, and other mandarin-type cultivars, are less susceptible.
-Many growers rely primarily on the use of copper-based sprays, although copper accumulation in the soil and potential phytotoxicity limit the excessive or continuous use of these materials.
+Many growers rely primarily on the use of copper-based sprays, although copper accumulation in the soil and potential phytotoxicity are a concern.
 Spray applications of streptomycin in combination with copper sulfate were shown to provide partial disease control (Graham et al. 2010).
-In 2014, an emergency exemption (section 18) was approved by EPA, allowing the use of a hydrochloride formulation of streptomycin on Florida grapefruit.
+In 2013, an emergency exemption (section 18) was approved by EPA, allowing the use of a hydrochloride formulation of streptomycin on Florida grapefruit.
+Currently, both oxytetracycline and streptomycin are labeled for all citrus.
 The combination of streptomycin and copper can increase efficacy and may reduce some of the risk in selecting for antibiotic resistant bacteria.
 For more information on citrus canker, see https://edis.ifas.ufl.edu/pp116.

 Huanglongbing (Citrus Greening)

 Huanglongbing (HLB), a.k.a. citrus greening, is a bacterial disease that is endemic in Florida and other citrus-producing regions around the world, with devastating effects to the industry.
 The disease is associated with the phloem-limited bacterium Candidatus Liberibacter asiaticus (CLas), which is vectored by the Asian citrus psyllid.
 Although HLB likely emerged in Asia in the late 1800s, it was not identified in Florida until 2005.
 Symptoms of the disease include blotchy yellow mottling of the leaves and chlorosis, which are often mistaken for nutritional deficiencies (Figure 4).
-Fruit on affected trees are small, poorly colored, and misshapen, are of bitter flavor, and drop prematurely.
+Fruit on affected trees are small, poorly colored, and misshapen, have a low sugar content, and drop prematurely.
 No resistant cultivars are available, although some cultivars can tolerate the disease better than others can.
 To prevent infection, vector control is essential; once trees are infected, control of the disease is very difficult.

-In 2015, a special-use emergency exemption (section 18) was approved by the EPA, which allowed the foliar use of streptomycin sulfate, oxytetracycline hydrochloride, and oxytetracycline calcium in Florida to suppress CLas and improve tree health.
+In 2016, a special-use emergency exemption (section 18) was approved by the EPA, which allowed the foliar use of streptomycin sulfate, oxytetracycline hydrochloride, and oxytetracycline calcium in Florida to suppress CLas and improve tree health.
 Use of antibiotics for HLB control was investigated in other countries during the 1970s and 1980s and showed some efficacy, particularly when the materials were injected into the tree (Da Graça 1991).
 Widespread foliar sprays of antibiotics in commercial citrus orchards in Florida have not yielded the desired results.
-Recent research showed reduction of pathogen levels and suppression of disease symptoms when oxytetracycline was applied by trunk injection (Hu and Wang 2016).
-However, this method is currently not labelled for commercial use.
-Until resistant cultivars are available, growers will have to continue to use an integrated management program including vector control, nutrition and irrigation management, and other strategies to control the disease and manage tree health.
+Recent research showed reduction of pathogen levels and suppression of disease symptoms when oxytetracycline was applied by trunk injection (Hu and Wang 2016; Archer et al. 2022a and 2023).
+Because of the dire state of the Florida citrus industry, trunk injection of oxytetracycline hydrochloride was approved for commercial use in October 2022 and final clearance was given in January 2023.
+However, until resistant cultivars are available, growers will have to continue to use an integrated management program including vector control and other strategies in addition to oxytetracycline injections to control the disease and manage tree health.
 For more information on HLB, see https://edis.ifas.ufl.edu/cg086.

 Lethal Bronzing of Palms